Leibniz188/DSIGCN/README.md

     └── .dat
 ```

-All datasets adopt unified structures.
-Simply replace the file path in the code after downloading to run training and prediction.
-Manual collection may contain errors, and dataset verification is highly appreciated to enhance data scientificity.
-If you utilize this [Dataset](https://www.scidb.cn/preview?dataSetId=e48eff609d7d41c8b69ab522023e8b33&version=V1) in your manuscript, please cite our work:
+All datasets share unified structures.
+After downloading, just modify file paths in the code to run training and prediction.
+Manual sorting may lead to errors; dataset verification is welcome to improve data reliability.
+The `example_data` folder in our code corresponds to the chopped-fiber subset: `DATA_DSIGCN/Out_of_Distribution/ood_shape/chopped_fiber` in the full dataset.

+If you use this Dataset (https://www.scidb.cn/preview?dataSetId=e48eff609d7d41c8b69ab522023e8b33&version=V1) in your paper, please cite our work:
 ```bibtex
 BoLei.
 3D RVE Dataset of Two-Phase Composites with Variable Volume Fractions and Material Properties[DS/OL].
 V1.
 Science Data Bank, 1[2026-06-20]. https://cstr.cn/31253.11.sciencedb.40644.
 CSTR:31253.11.sciencedb.40644.
 ```